AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

-This tutorial is a walk-through of creating the Spinning Cube app from the SDK repo.

-If you want a briefer overview, see the [README].

-### Step 1.
-Create your app HTML file
+This tutorial takes you from checking out the SDK on GitHub to creating a simple app.
+When run in the [[Altspace Web Browser]], this app imports an object loaded from a 3D model file into the Altspace VR environment.
+The final source code listing, which is **only 30 lines of code** is shown at the end of this page.

 First clone or [download] the [AltspaceSDK Repo] from GitHub.